All Procedures

 Anesthesia

-General anesthesia or intravenous sedation and local anesthesia are commonly used.
+General anaesthesia or intravenous sedation with local anaesthesia are commonly used.

 Inpatient/Outpatient